Dharmik14/Dharmik14/README.md

 # Hello, I'm Dharmik 👋

 ### Welcome to my profile!
-I'm a Software Developer specialized in Mobile app Development.
+I'm a Mobile App Developer.
 I posses 3 yrs of experience developing Apps in Native(Android, iOS) as well as Cross Platform Frameworks like Flutter.
 I contribute to the Stack Overflow Community.
 Click [here](https://stackoverflow.com/users/11140751/dharmik-thakkar) to check out my contributions on StackOverflow.
 Thanks for visiting and I'd love to [connect!](https://www.linkedin.com/in/dharmik-thakkar-06b79b131/)